wazo-platform/euc-plugins-js-sdk/documentation/docs/configuration.md

 ### Translating manifest elements

-Using the `localizationInfo` you can add other `manifest.json` files containing the translations for a specific language.
+Using the `localizationInfo` you can add other `manifest.json` files containing translations for a specific language.

 In your main `manifest.json` file:
 ```json